 I halved the recipe because Mister Jupiter politely declined a bowl, and I got my secret weapon –powdered shiitake– from the spice shelf.
 Broth was easy to summon because I always keep Better than Bouillon in the house for soup emergencies.
 This recipe uses organic chicken base and organic mushroom base.

 It came together quickly, and I could not wait to eat it.
 If I were less hasty I probably would have chopped an onion into the soup.
 I used to buy Egg Drop Soup packets and make soup that featured chopped onion.
 It may not be everyone’s favorite, but it was one of mine.
-Next time I will certainly add an onion, because I will probably be eating it solo too.
-Mmm.

 thick and warming, spicy and tart, salty and fragrant

 Today’s hot & sour soup was perfect!
 Mister smelled it from the other side of the house and wanted a taste.
 I added some extra ginger and used a dash of Tony Chachere’s in place of salt & pepper.
 It is thick and warming, spicy and tart, salty and fragrant.
 Here’s the recipe I used if you suddenly get the same craving.
-This yields three bowls, and you can easily add meat or tofu for a more substantial soup.
+This yields three bowls as-is, and you can easily add meat or tofu for a more substantial soup.

 Hot & Sour Soup

-- 4 Cups water, set aside 1/4 cup
+- 4 cups water, set aside 1/4 cup

 - 1 tsp organic chicken base